pussaaon/ud-ultimate-react-course-2024/part2-sec13-custom-hooks-ref.md

 ## The Rules of Hooks

-1. Only call hooks at the top level
+1. Ensure hooks are created consistently across different renderings.

 -   Do not call hooks inside conditionals, loops, nested functions, or after an early return.
 -   This is necessary to ensure that hooks are always called in the same order (Linklist consistency in Fiber tree, Hooks rely on this.)